inkmonk/mailchimp-oauth-flask/README.md

 Instructions:
 -------------

+* Put your OAuth client id and secret key in `mchimp.py`.
 * Change the `REDIRECT_URI` in `mchimp.py` to the desired one according to your requirements.
 Make sure then you also make the corrsponding change in the route of `oauth_redirect` function.